 Or, simply hunker down at one of Santa Teresa’s picturesque beaches and enjoy the sunshine.

 Despite its recent growth in popularity, Santa Teresa retains a relaxed yet lively vibe compared to other well-known Costa Rican destinations such as Jaco, Manuel Antonio and Tamarindo.

 Visit Santa Teresa on this perfect Costa Rica Itinerary.

 Santa Teresa Costa Rica Map

 Where is Santa Teresa in Costa Rica?
 Santa Teresa is a beach town located on the Nicoya Peninsula in the Province of Puntarenas on the Pacific Coast of Costa Rica.
 The town spans approximately 10km of pristine coastline from Mal Pais in the south to Playa Hermosa in the north.

-It’s about a 5-hour journey from San Jose, Costa Rica’s capital city, to reach the Santa Teresa Costa Rica town.
+It’s about a 5-hour journey from San Jose, Costa Rica’s capital city, to reach Santa Teresa Costa Rica town.
 The best hotels Santa Teresa Costa Rica offers will be scattered along the coast.
 Check out this full guide on how to get from San Jose to Santa Teresa.